codeimpossible/codeimpossible.github.com/_posts/2011-11-13-Notepad-it-s-time-we-saw-other-editors.md

 ## Notepad++ is an awesome text editor but it's become a bit of a frustration point lately, so I'm trying out a new editor: SublimeText

 Notepad++ has been my text editor of choice for the past 6 years.
-I&#39;ve always found it to be a productivity aide and it&#39;s always&nbsp;**just worked**.
+I&#39;ve always found it to be a productivity aide and it&#39;s always **just worked**.
 However, lately, Notepad++ has a nasty habit of losing all of my settings and it&#39;s becoming unbearable.

 I asked on twitter the other day if anyone had a better editor that they had used on Windows.
 I got a lot of good suggestions and most of them were for [Sublime Text][1] .